Tomires/thesis/shared.md

 ### Data structures

 The following section includes details on structures of persistent files used throughout the entirety of the game.
 Both the map files and the persistence module are stored inside files containing Lua tables.
+The Level data structure is stored in a JSON file.

 #### Persistence module